Have you ever wanted to play a Traveller-inspired video game? Check out this little sci-fi JRPG video game I'm working on.

 Normal human Characteristics max out at 15.

-This maximum can be overcome by various means within the game.
+This maximum can be overcome by various means within the game, such as cybernetic augmentation.

 STR (Strength) - Represents physical strength and influences hand-to-hand damage as well as how much the character can push, pull, and lift.

 DEX (Dexterity) - Represents the character's balance and agility.
 Dexterity also influences Initiative and Accuracy.

 END (Endurance) - Represents a character's toughness and resilience, and influences Hit Points.

 INT (Intellect) - Represents a character's smartness and ability to adapt to new situations.
 Intellect affects Tech and Tech Off.

 EDU (Education) - Represents a character's education level and ability to rely on their memory and training.
 Education affects Tech and Tech Def.

 SOC (Social) - Represents the character's social position.
 Lower numbers might mean the character is homeless or gruff and unlikable.
 Higher numbers mean the character is well-known or charismatic.